Recent Modeling Advances in Dense Suspension Rheology: Acknowledgements

 \section{Acknowledgements}

 A.S. acknowledges financial support from the Case Western Reserve University startup funds.
 O.A. was funded by the American Chemical Society Petroleum Research Fund (Grant \# 68297-DNI9).
 I.S. and B.S. acknowledge support from the U.S. Department of Energy (DOE), Office of Science, Office of Advanced Scientific Computing Research, Applied Mathematics Program under Contract No. DE-AC02-05CH11231.
+This research was also supported in part by grant no. NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).